joelyoder/corellian-spike/README.md

 - [ ] User-friendly mobile layout
 - [ ] Card designs that look like real Sabacc cards and show staves
 - [ ] Star Wars inspired theme (colors & fonts)

-*as far as I can tell from Google searches...

 ---